 The interactions of the protein factors at the nanoscale plays a very important role in deciding the fate of cellular processes of an organism.
 Conventionally, images of cells are used to understand the relationship between molecules through their spatial organization.
 However, often the most important aspect of an interaction is the rate of binding, the dissociation constant, conformational change and other dynamics and dwell times.
-This information is especially useful for understanding the effect of inhibitors and small molecules or solution conditions on the behaviour of a particular interaction, such as the activity of an enzyme induced by substrate binding.
+This information is especially useful for understanding the effect of inhibitors and small molecules or solution conditions on the behavior of a particular interaction, such as the activity of an enzyme induced by substrate binding.

 Single-molecule Förster Resonance Energy Transfer (smFRET) is a technique based on the non-radiative energy transfer between two fluorescently labeled molecules, a donor and an acceptor.
 When the distance between the donor fluorophore and the acceptor fluorophore is lower than 10nm, upon excitation of the donor fluorophore by the laser, the energy from the donor fluorophore is transferred to the acceptor fluorophore.
 The efficiency of energy transfer is correlated to the distance between the donor and acceptor fluorophores.
 Thus smFRET acts as a formidable real time nanoruler within the 2-10nm range, to understand dynamic biological processes such as transcription of a gene.